Top Gut Health Supplements That Support Your Microbiome

 Food sources: Blueberries, raspberries, blackberries, olive oil, green tea, dark chocolate, turmeric, pomegranate

-Use when: Inflammation is present, diet lacks variety or colour, during metabolic stress
+Take supplements: When inflammation is present, when diet lacks variety or colour, during metabolic stress

 Usage recommendation: Take polyphenol extracts with healthy fats for absorption; combine with black pepper (piperine) to enhance bioavailability